Wednesday Journal

 Wednesday Journal, Inc. is a newspaper publisher based in Oak Park, Illinois.
-It publishes a free weekly community newspaper in Chicago's Austin neighborhood, paid weekly newspapers in the city's western suburbs and parenting magazines in the Chicago metropolitan area.
+It publishes a free weekly community newspaper in Chicago's Austin neighborhood, paid weekly newspapers in the city's western suburbs.

 In 2019, Wednesday Journal became owned by the nonprofit Growing Community Media.
+In 2026, Growing Community Media donated its papers to NEWSWELL, a nonprofit associated with Arizona State University.

 Current publications

 Chicago community newspapers

 All of Wednesday Journal, Inc.'s Chicago-based community newspapers are published on Wednesdays.

 Austin Weekly News

 Austin Weekly News was founded 1986 by Liliana Drechney, a former reporter for the now-defunct Leader Papers, Inc. community newspaper chain.
 For most of its history, the paper served the Austin community area.
 In 2010, it expanded its circulation to cover North Lawndale and West Garfield Park community areas.